 Least Stressful Jobs

 - Hair Stylist

 - Medical Records Technician

 - Massage Therapist

+That doesn't mean these professions aren't stressful!
+Just that people report lower levels of stress on average than those in some of the other professions listed.
 Workers in the United States log more hours at their jobs than any other country in the world.
 This has reportedly had a huge impact, not only on people’s health, but on their personal relationships, as well.
 In another study, conducted by the Anxiety Disorders Association of America, 83% of men and 72% of women said they take their work stress home with them and it affects their personal life.

 Shockingly, 42% of employees polled said that verbal abuse at work is common.
 Who wouldn’t feel stressed out in that environment?
 And 14% of employees say they’ve been so stressed out at work they’ve actually wanted to hit a co-worker!

 - Stress results in over $300 billion in lost productivity each year!